marekj/marekj.github.io/_posts/2013-10-30-setup-tmux-pair-user.md

 `wemux users` shows me two users: rubytester and tmuxpair

-# Iternation 1: Allowing ssh from the outside.
+# Iteration 1: Allowing ssh from the outside.

 Next I want to connect from outside of my machine.
 Let's look at hamachi, ngrok and localtunnel gem.